kyoon55/my-tech/docs/terraform/terraform.md

 # Terraform

-THis is the introductory page for Terrafrom Documentation.
+This is the introductory page for Terrafrom Documentation.
 {: .fs-6 .fw-300 }